The Sauna Basics You Need To Know

-Saunas can be complicated, which is why here at Boutique Rooms, we have put together a list of the sauna basics you should know.
+Saunas can be complicated, which is why here at Boutique Lux, we have put together a list of the sauna basics you should know.
 Saunas offer a variety of benefits that can be enhanced through proper preparation and after-care.

 But how do you know where to begin?
 Below is a list of sauna basics for preparation before and during use as well as some tips and tricks to help you become an expert in sauna-use!

 A sauna, also known as a sudatory, is a small room where users go to perspire and relax either alone or with others.